panzerdp/dmitripavlutin.com/content/posts/2016-08-31-small-plain/index.md

 Nothing can be worse than messy code.

 *What practice do you use to make the code organized?
-Feel free to write a comment bellow!*
+Feel free to write a comment below!*